 The Difference between Compliant and Usable

 Just because the document is “compliant” and will pass an accessibility checker does not mean the document is usable for someone using a screen reader.
-Many of the guidelines in accessibility standards are “how to” instructions.
+Validation goes beyond compliance to include usability.
+Many of the guidelines in accessibility standards are “how-to” instructions.
 Technical directions about assigning headings, alt text, structure for lists and tables are helpful, but not the whole solution.
 Automatic accessibility checkers (such as those built into Adobe, for example) have some serious limitations (See our blog post on Man Vs. Machine).
 For example, a telephone number such as 555-123-4567 may be read by a screen reader as “five billion, five hundred and fifty-one million, two hundred and thirty-four thousand, five hundred and sixty-seven.”
 Yet, obviously, a person seeing this number would read it as five-five-five, one-two-three, four-five-six-seven.
 From an informational standpoint, these are two very different numbers.

 Another example we see fairly often is the use of graphics, icons or symbols to convey information, such as these commonly used travel icons.